msheets/psych15-final-project/README.md

 The `site` folder contains a the code used in the website found [here](http://www.hcs.harvard.edu/~msheets/psych15/) that was built for the purpose of quickly and easily exploring the data.

+The site was built using the data above and the [d3 library](http://d3js.org/).

+The site allows you to manipulate several parameters in viewing the data.
+The first of these parameters is the data point being viewed.
+All data points have been pulled from the Echo Nest API and aggregated appropriately.

+Additionally, the site allows for smoothing.
+When `none` is selected, the average values for each day of the year are shown.
+If `weeks` is selected, the data is averaged by week and if `months` is selected, the data is averaged by month.

+The site allows you to select which dataset you are viewing (most streamed songs vs hot 100 songs).

+Finally it allows you to select the time frame within this dataset that you would like to view.
+The time frame must be at least one year in length.
+If more than one year is selected (as in the default state), the values for each day are averaged together.
+That is to say the value shown on January 23rd, is the average of the values on January 23rd for each year selected.